How to Become a Digital Nomad in Chiang Mai

 The Old City

 Although The Old City might come up as a tourist attraction, it offers a lot of benefits for digital nomads who are just getting their feet wet in Thailand.
 You won’t find many fancy places to rent.
 But the serviced apartments available in the area come at a cheap price.
-There’s also lots of coffee shops.
+There are also lots of coffee shops.
 And being The Old City, you get a taste of Thai culture as well.

 Nimmanhaemin